SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Formulation of Question

 \section{Formulation of Question~\ref{qt:intuition}}

-Next, we introduce a divergence, the functional mean divergence, FM or FM${}^*$, which is defined for a given functional space or function.
-Minimization of the FM${}^*$ can be formulated as an optimization problem involving $\gJ_{\text{Wass}}$, and we cast Question~\ref{qt:intuition} in this context.
-In Sec.~\ref{sec:fmh_is_distance}, we provide an answer to that question, which in turn provides the \textit{metrizable conditions} with $\gJ_{\text{Wass}}$ in Sec.~\ref{sec:main_theorem}.
+We introduce a divergence called the functional mean divergence, FM or FM${}^*$, which is defined for a given functional space or function, respectively.
+Minimization of the FM${}^*$ can be formulated as an optimization problem involving $\gJ_{\text{W}}$, and we cast Question~\ref{qt:intuition} in this context.
+In Sec.~\ref{sec:fmh_is_distance}, we provide an answer to this question, which in turn provides the \textit{metrizable conditions} with $\gJ_{\text{W}}$ in Sec.~\ref{sec:main_theorem}.